abers/lastsounds/README.md

 Rename details_config and add an API key & secret along with your username.
 An API key & secret can be created at www.last.fm/api/account/create.

 Then run with python3 and paste url to the episode from BBC Sounds you want to scrobble.

+## To do

+- [ ] Add proper README
+- [ ] Switch from username / password to SessionKeyGenerator
+- [ ] Add command line arguments
+- [ ] Add option to check / correct each track
+- [ ] Add options for estimating / inputing track length